Installation

 Shield provides 4 Controller Filters you can

-.
-The first two cover the Session
+use to protect your routes, session, tokens, and chained.
+The first two cover the Session and

-filter will check both authenticators in sequence
+AccessTokens authenticators, respectively.
+The chained filter will check both authenticators in sequence

 to see if the user is logged in through either of authenticators, allowing a single API endpoint to

 work for both an SPA using session auth, and a mobile app using access tokens.
-The fourth, auth-rates
+The fourth, auth-rates,

 provides a good basis for rate limiting of auth-related routes.